-A well-preserved town situated on a site unique of its kind and possessing outstanding religious heritage features, Le Puy-en-Velay is a haven of peace and often a source of spiritual inspiration, where visitors can relax and recharge their batteries.
-Internationally recognised as a starting point for the "Via Podiensis" (the pilgrimage route to Santiago de Compostela), the town is also a great family holiday location in the centre of the Haute-Loire.
+A well-preserved town situated on a unique site with outstanding religious heritage features, Le Puy-en-Velay is a haven of peace and a source of spiritual inspiration.
+Here, visitors can relax and recharge their batteries.
+Internationally recognised as a starting point for St. James Way (the pilgrimage route to Santiago de Compostela), the town is also a great family holiday location in the centre of the Haute-Loire.

 The sheer majesty of the town is further reinforced by the high cultural quality of its architecture.
 Be sure to visit the Cathedral of Notre-Dame du Puy, listed as a UNESCO World Heritage site.
 Inside the cathedral are several interesting works including the statue of the Black Virgin and a 12th century cloister.

 Other religious monuments look down over the city.
 Perched on the Corneille rock is the high statue of Notre-Dame-de-France (the town's protective virgin), and you can't miss the Chapel of Saint Michel d’Aiguilhe towering 82 m (269 ft) high atop "Le Rocher" rock.